MrsRina/Turok-Framework/README.md

 # Turok-Framework
-Wrapper to make easy stuff to modding in Minecraft 1.12.2
+Wrapper with utils to help modding in Minecraft forge 1.12.2.

+It is called `framework` but it not one, this is a wrapper.

 # Render;
 - To initialise OpenGL helper follow the steps: